geeknik/my-awesome-stars/topics.md

 - [ninoseki/mitaka](https://github.com/ninoseki/mitaka) - A browser extension for OSINT search
 - [zeek/zeek](https://github.com/zeek/zeek) - Zeek is a powerful network analysis framework that is much different from the typical IDS you may know.
 - [DedSecInside/TorBot](https://github.com/DedSecInside/TorBot) - Dark Web OSINT Tool
-- [tillson/git-hound](https://github.com/tillson/git-hound) - GitHub recon tool leveraging Code Search API.
+- [tillson/git-hound](https://github.com/tillson/git-hound) - Fast GitHub recon tool.
 Scans for exposed API keys across all of GitHub, not just known repos and orgs.
 Support for GitHub dorks.
 - [protectai/rebuff](https://github.com/protectai/rebuff) - LLM Prompt Injection Detector
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [0vercl0k/wtf](https://github.com/0vercl0k/wtf) - wtf is a distributed, code-coverage guided, customizable, cross-platform snapshot-based fuzzer designed for attacking user and / or kernel-mode targets running on Microsoft Windows and Linux user-mode